Evaluation, Reporting, Recordkeeping and Closeout

-Federal grant awards have very specific requirements regarding the closeout of a grant, including record retention, inventory, obligation of funds and final reporting.
+Federal grant awards have very specific requirements regarding the closeout of a grant, including record retention, equipment and supply inventory, final expenditures and final reporting.
 Prior to the end of your grant period (usually four to six months in advance of the grant end date), Toni will provide a summary closeout form to help guide you through the process, and she will remain a resource to help you ensure that all closeout obligations have been met.